Eighties Part One

 Pat showed tremendous interest in the studio.
 An elementary school teacher by day, she looked forward to becoming a part-time dance teacher as well.

 Best of all, Pat was becoming popular at the studio.
 She acquired one new girlfriend after another.
-I had not seen a group of friends comparable to hers since the days when Cindy ruled the studio.
+I had not seen a group of friends comparable to hers since the days when Victoria ruled the studio.

 On the surface, Pat would be a perfect wife for me.